heresy-institute/heresy.ai/content/2025-06-13-ephesus/index.md

 ### Aside: Why not use deep learning?

 Mainstream AI based on Artificial Neural Networks (ANNs) is notoriously bad at structured data problems.
 Apart from being opaque and uninterpretable, popular ANN-based approaches to graph and relational data like Graph Neural Networks (GNNs) and Relational Deep Learning (RDL) have a number of limitations:
-- They use embeddings that distort the structure of the original data
+- They use embeddings that distort the structure of the original data.
-- They're expensive to scale, requiring special hardware like GPUs and TPUs
+- They're expensive to scale, requiring special hardware like GPUs and TPUs to run in reasonable time.
 - They're inflexible in the sense that each question you want to ask requires additional model building.
 - They're bad at quantifying (aleatoric and epistemic) uncertainty, because 1) they don't do posterior sampling and 2) they're not guaranteed to build sane models of the data generating process.

 ## Doing more in the script

-You might have noticed that, other than defining the data types, we didn't do any modeling in the schema file.
-Thats one of the great thing about Bayesian nonparametrics--it does inference over the form and complexity of the underlying model so you can get away with specifying basically nothing.
+You might have noticed that, other than defining the data types, we didn't do any "real" modeling in the schema file.
+That's one of the great thing about Bayesian nonparametrics--it does inference over the form and complexity of the underlying model so you can get away with specifying basically nothing.
 That said, it still needs priors, so if we don't define them Ephesus will generate empirical priors by default.
 However, we often we know a little more than nothing about our data.
-In that case, Ephesus gives power users the ability to dig in a little more.
+In that case, Ephesus gives power users the ability to dig in a little deeper.

 ```
 // schema.ephesus